vahidAK/PatMat/README.md

                         path/to/directory/prefix
   --vcf VCF, -v VCF     The path to the vcf file.
   --strand_vcf STRAND_VCF, -sv STRAND_VCF
-                        The path to the chromosome-scale Strand-seq phased vcf file.
+                        The path to the chromosome-scale phased vcf file.This is the input vcf file that has been phased using strand-seq data.
   --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
-                        If you want to phase methyl call file (methycall output format) to also calculate methylation frequency for each haplotype give the path to the bgziped methylation call file from methyl_call_processor
+                        The path to the bgziped and indexed methylation call file processed using NanoMethPhase
-                        Module.
+                        methyl_call_processor Module.

 Optional arguments.:
-  -h, --help            show this help message and exit --known_dmr KNOWN_DMR, -kd KNOWN_DMR
+  --known_dmr KNOWN_DMR, -kd KNOWN_DMR
-                        The path to the input file for known imprinted DMRs.File must have the following information the following column order: chromosome start end
+                        The path to the input file for known imprinted DMRs.File must have the following information in the following column order: chromosome start end
-                        MethylatedAlleleOrigin where origine is the methylated
+                        MethylatedAlleleOrigin where the methylated allele
-                        allele origine which must be either maternal or paternal (First row must be header).
+                        origin must be either maternal or paternal (First row must be header).
 By default, we use iDMR list in repo's patmat directory.
   --whatshap_vcf WHATSHAP_VCF, -wv WHATSHAP_VCF
-                        Path to the WhatsHap phased vcf file that is produced from phasing nanopore reads using WhatsHap.
+                        Path to the WhatsHap phased vcf file that is produced from phasing input vcf file using nanopore reads via WhatsHap.
 This can be useful when the chromosome-scale phased variants are very sparce.
 File must be sorted and indexed using tabix.
   --whatshap_block WHATSHAP_BLOCK, -wb WHATSHAP_BLOCK
-                        Path to the WhatsHap block file file.
+                        Path to the WhatsHap block file.
 This file can becreated using whatshap stats command.
 File must beconverted to a bed format with chromosome start end in the first three columns (First row must be header).